-Airwash is a system where secondary air is drawn down the inside of the glass by combustion.
-The flow of air helps prevent the smoke coming into contact with the glass.
-It does not mean that you will never have to clean the glass, but substantially lengthens the periods between cleaning.
-The air-wash system works best when burning dry wood as wet wood will produce more deposits on the glass.
+Air wash is a system where secondary air is drawn into the stove (by combustion) through the air control under the ash lip and is deflected down the back face of the glass, thus preventing the smoke coming into contact with the glass.
+It does not mean that you will never have to clean the glass, but substantially lengthens the periods between having to do so.
+The air-wash system works best when burning dry wood.
+Wet wood will produce more deposits on the glass.
 Also, deposits will form on the back of the glass when the stove is operated on low heat for extended periods (where fuel is only just smouldering).